manjaro-libhybris/manjaro-arm-tools/README.md

 ## Known issues
 `deployarmpkg` does not add the packages to the repo.
 Wait for the server to do the automatic adding.
+`buildarmpkg` has problems building *some* `armv7h` packages, but I think it's an upstream issue, because there's no problem on `aarch64`.

 ## Dependencies
 These scripts rely on certain packages to be able to function.
 These packages are: